JaneliaSciComp/multifish/docs/Development.md

 ### Building containers

 All containers used by the pipeline have been made available on Docker Hub.
 You can rebuild these to make customizations or to replace the algorithms used.
-To build the containers and push to Docker Hub you can use [maru](https://github.com/JaneliaSciComp/maru), or manually:
+To build the containers and push to Docker Hub you can install [maru](https://github.com/JaneliaSciComp/maru) and run `maru build`, or invoke Docker manually:

 #### Stitching container
 Container used for Spark-based stitching.